anantn/hn-chatgpt-plugin/README.md

 ## How does it work?

-Semantic search looks for content that is similar in meaning to the query.
-This means it doesn't perform as well as keyword search at finding exact matches, but great at getting results for longer form natural language queries, which is a suitable characteristic for integration with something like ChatGPT.

-Results may be improved greatly by also combining with a traditional keyword based search index (like [HN Algolia](https://hn.algolia.com/)).
+The REST API is described in this OpenAPI specification.
+This API is read by ChatGPT which then translates incoming queries to equivalent API calls when appropriate.
+Read more about this process in the [documentation for ChatGPT plugins](https://platform.openai.com/docs/plugins/introduction).

+The API offeres basic metadata retrieval over stories, comments, and users in the HN corpus, but notably offers access to a semantic search index.
+Semantic search looks for content that is similar in meaning to the query and is more naturally suited to find content matching natural language input.

+Semantic search is powered by embeddings.
+Embeddings are a way to construct a vector representation from input data, such that similar data are closer together in an n-dimensional space.

-Once the HN corpus was downloaded into SQLite (see the section below on how the dataset was created), the semantic search index can be made by first [creating embeddings](embeddings/embed.py) for stories and comments.
+Once the HN corpus was downloaded into SQLite (see the section below on how the dataset was created), the semantic search index was created by [generating embeddings](embeddings/embed.py) for stories and comments.
 These embeddings are then loaded into memory and indexed using [Faiss](https://github.com/facebookresearch/faiss/).

 The [embeddings server](embeddings/main.py) keeps the data updated through the [HN Firebase API](https://github.com/HackerNews/API), and also regenerates and updates the embeddings index periodically.
 The [API server](api-server/main.py) exposes most of the basic functionality you'd expect from a wrapper on a database, and is the interface ChatGPT interacts with.
 Notably, the API server supports semantic search through use of the Faiss embeddings index.